sbakkila/katacoda-scenarios/js-variables/step1.md

 Look through the code in `index.js`{{open}}.
-You will probably notice a few problems right away -- but lets run the code and see what error messages you get before jumping in to fix them!
+You will probably notice a few problems right away -- but let's run the code and see what error messages you get before jumping in to fix them!

+Getting used to reading and interpreting common error message is a key skill, and it will also help you understand the advantages of using `let` and `const` instead of `var`.
+In this scenario, you'll be asked to run the code and understand the error message before jumping in to fix the bug.

-Go ahead and run the code by typing `node index.js`{{copy}} into the terminal and press enter.
-You should get an error message -- don't worry, we will fix each error, step by step.
+Run the code by typing `node index.js`{{copy}} into the terminal and press enter.

 >>Q1: What error did you get? <<
 ( ) SyntaxError